nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 - `[PROVIDER_ROUTING_SEGMENT]` enables providers to differentiate between GP Connect and non GP Connect requests (e.g. via a load balancer).
 If included, this optional provider routing segment SHALL be static across all the provider's GP Connect API endpoints.

-- The FHIR Base URL SHALL NOT contain a trailing `/`
+- The Service Root URL SHALL NOT contain a trailing `/`

-#### Example server root URL
+#### Example Service Root URL

-The provider will publish the server root URL to Spine Directory Services, for example:
+The provider SHALL publish the Service Rot URL to Spine Directory Services, for example:

 `https://provider.nhs.uk/GP0001/STU3/1/gpconnect`